 The Company's segment disclosures present the measure used by the chief operating decision makers ("CODMs") for purposes of assessing each segment's performance.
 The Company's CODMs are comprised of several members of its executive management team who use net operating income ("NOI") to assess the performance of the business for the Company's reportable operating segments.
 The Company's segments are comprised of two reportable segments: (1) self-storage operations and (2) tenant reinsurance.
-NOI for self-storage operations represents total property revenue less direct property operating expenses.
-NOI for tenant reinsurance represents tenant reinsurance revenues less tenant reinsurance expense.
+NOI for the Company's self-storage operations represents total property revenue less direct property operating expenses.
+NOI for the Company's tenant reinsurance segment represents tenant reinsurance revenue less tenant reinsurance expenses.

-The self-storage operations activities include rental operations of wholly-owned stores and Bargold.
-The Company's consolidated revenues equal total segment revenues plus property management fees and other income.
+The Company's consolidated revenues equal total segment revenues plus management fees and other income.
+The selfstorage operations activities include rental operations of wholly-owned stores and self-storage units acquired in the Bargold transaction on June 1, 2022.
 Tenant reinsurance activities include the reinsurance of risks relating to the loss of goods stored by tenants in the stores operated by the Company.
-Excluded from segment revenues and net operating income is property management fees and other income.
+Excluded from segment revenues and net operating income is management fees and other income.